brianbancroft/git-intro/README.md

 When you type in a commit message, try to keep it under 50 characters, short, and in the present tense.

 ## Undoing your last set of Changes
+If you've _added_ files that you want to undo, the command you seek is `git reset`.
+To reset a single file, it's `git reset HEAD <filename>`.

+There are also circumstances where you want to revert your saving to the last commit.
+There are two commands which you should only use if you really need to.
+They are as follows:

+1. `git reset --hard head` for all files
+2.

+Again, take *caution* when you use these, as you cannot recover what you've lost.

 ## Looking at a log

 ## Jumping to a certain point in the log.